Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 ### Filecoin may allow for the backup and retrieval of private keys using Shamir Secret Sharing.

+### Potential private scheme like stealth address can be added to the system

+### Potential new recovery services like NFC recovery and others.

 ### Potential Enhancement of distributed HSM based on TEE with hardware HSM module on some nodes

-### Potential Garantee fund backed by reinsurance service
+### Potential Guarantee fund backed by reinsurance service

 Establishing a guarantee fund for individual and corporate users could be a sensible option given the level of security achieved by the system.

+ With the multi-layer security system described earlier, it is easy to enable users to provide their mobile device forensic data in a simple manner to verify potential claims.